LearnVueCo/learnvue/articles/v-model-guide.md

 ### Custom modifiers for our v-model

-As we’ve discussed, there are a few modifiers built into Vue.
-But there will come a time when we’re going to want to add our own.
+As we've discussed, there are a few modifiers built into Vue.
+But there will come a time when we're going to want to add our own.

-Let’s say we want to create a modifier that removes all spaces from our input.
-We’ll call it `no-whitespace`
+Let's say we want to create a modifier that removes all spaces from our input.
+We'll call it `no-whitespace`

 ```html [custom modifiers]
 <custom-text-input